lucasshiva/wallhaven/README.md

 **Note**: There is still no pagination/filtering available for **Collection Listing** and **Searching**.

 ### Planned Features
 Features that are planned to arrive in future releases of `Wallhaven`.
-These features are all related to the API; the development of the CLI will start when most of these have been implemented.

 - **Improved Searching**
   - Add a way for users to interact with the search parameters.
 This should make it a lot easier to customize the parameters to fit your preferences.